What Are Airline Mistake Fares? The Ultimate Travel Hack

 3 Round Trip Business Class Flights to Kenya For $28,760 Total

-No other website that we're aware of will actually allow you to change this information.
-But since Skyscanner partners with pretty much every travel website and airline, you can change these settings on their site and then get referred to the website in question with these settings still active.
+But since Skyscanner partners with pretty much every travel website and airline, as well as servicing global travelers, you can change these settings on their site and then get referred to the website in question with these settings still active.

 Never Contact The Airline to ask "Are you going to honor this price I booked".
 You're just admitting you know what you paid is not accurate, and a sure way to get your ticket canceled if the agent wants to be a jerk about it.
 And if the mistake has not yet been corrected, you will ruin it for anyone else who hasn't booked.
 However, mistakes normally last only minutes, hours to 1 day max.